Vehrik/FarOut/Characters/Physiology.md

             vibrations that touch any solid material your Character is also touching.
 Equipped items count as the Character for purposes of deciding if two Creature are both touching the same surface.
 You cannot distinguish details of things detected with Tremor Sense.
+The more massive the Creature, the "louder" it appears to this sense.

         Texture Sensitivty
         ------------------

-            1 SP per 6 Unique Textures your Character can perfectly recall if they choose to remember them.
+            1 SP per 3 Unique Textures your Character can perfectly recall if they choose to remember them.
 You are able to remember a detail as minute as the texture of finger-prints on someone else's hands.